nexusstar/JavaScript/JSIntroduction/DataTypesAndVariables.md

 ### Primitive types

-Numbers, string, boolean, null, undefined
+Primitive types in JavaScript are numbers, string, boolean, null, undefined

 #### Numbers

-JavaScript does not make destinction between integer values and floating-point values.
+JavaScript does not make distinction between integer values and floating-point values.

 All numbers are represented as floating point values.